dy/xhtm/README.md

 * No integrations exported.
 * No babel compilers available (temporarily).
 * Simplified tests runner.
-* Simplified significant part of source code.
+* Simplified source code.

 ## Installation & Usage

-`xhtm` is compatible with `htm` and can be used as drop-in replacement.
+`xhtm` is by default compatible with `htm` and can be used as drop-in replacement.

 [![NPM](https://nodei.co/npm/xhtm.png?mini=true)](https://nodei.co/npm/xhtm/)